Clinical-Language-Cognition-Lab/SONIVA_PAPER/README.md

 This repository is made available under the following licensing terms:

 ### 🔹 Code
-All code in this repository is released under the [MIT License](https://opensource.org/licenses/MIT), a permissive open-source license that allows reuse, modification, and redistribution with proper attribution.
+All code in this repository is released under the [MIT License](https://opensource.org/licenses/MIT)
 > © 2025 Imperial College London & Contributors.

 ### 🔹 Data (Transcripts, Metadata, Acoustic Features, Fine-Tuned Models)